 Respect Aboriginal sites and other culturally significant or historic areas by observing quietly and sticking to paths.
 This one’s also important for nature, try to avoid touching trees and moss as you pass, the damage builds up over time.
 At camp, avoid tying ropes to trees as it can easily ringbark them.

 Did you know?
-Rock stacking is discouraged because it can take away the habitats of many species, including some that are threatened, as well as destroying away from the beauty of the natural environment.
+Rock stacking is discouraged because it can take away the habitats of many species, including some that are threatened, as well as destroying the beauty of the natural environment.

 Or take